 Day One

 Session Time Session Outline

 Session 1 30 Introductions and paperwork

 Classroom mins.
 Overview of training course

-Role of the Freestyle Kayak Coach
+Role of the Polo Coach

 Coaching pathway and journey to assessment

 Structure of British Canoeing Awarding Body qualifications

 Session 2 15 Coaching philosophy:

 Classroom mins. - personal coaching philosophy

 Session 3 45 Games with aims for warm-ups:

-Practical mins - coaches' decision making
+Practical mins. - coaches' decision-making

 (Theory and

 Practice)

 Session 4 45 Information gathering - skill and learner observation:

-Practical mins. - observing the 'what' of coaching - the skills
+Practical mins. - observing the 'What' of coaching - the skills

-(Theory and - observing the 'who' and 'how' of coaching - the learners
+(Theory and - observing the 'Who' and 'How' of coaching - the learners

-Practice) - how observation feeds decision making
+Practice) - how observation feeds decision-making

 - fundamentals

 Session 5 90 Is it working?
 Analysis and evaluation of performance:

-Practical mins. - analysis and evaluation of skill (the 'what')
+Practical mins. - analysis and evaluation of skill (the 'What')

-(Theory and - analysis and evaluation of learning and coaching (the 'who'
+(Theory and - analysis and evaluation of learning and coaching (the

-Practice) and 'how')
+Practice) 'Who' and 'How')

-- how this feeds decision making
+- how this feeds decision-making

 Lunch l

-Session 6 90 Coaching from the land:
+Session 6 90 Coaching from the poolside/bank:

-Practical mins. - coaching behaviours
+mins. - coaching behaviours

-(Theory and - structuring the session
+- structuring the session

-Practice) - methods of practice
+1